-The mechanism within the College for the review of the data generated by the modular and annual
+The mechanism within the College for the review of the data generated by the modular and annual evaluation and the ratification of decisions in relation to quality improvements is the Programme Board.

-Board.
 Three boards are currently in operation by the College.